splunk/splunk-sdk-csharp-pcl/README.md

-# Splunk SDK for C#
+# Splunk Enterprise SDK for C#
 ## Version 2.2.9

-The Splunk Software Development Kit (SDK) for C# contains library code and examples designed to enable developers to build applications using the Splunk platform.
+The Splunk Enterprise Software Development Kit (SDK) for C# contains library code and examples designed to enable developers to build applications using the Splunk platform.

 The Splunk platform is a search engine and analytic environment that uses a distributed map-reduce architecture to efficiently index, search, and process large time-varying data sets.